robotastic/trunk-recorder/README.md

 In addition to being able to use a cheaper SDR, it also helps with performance.
 When a single SDR is used, each of the Recorders gets fed all of the sampled signal.
 Each Recorder needs to cut down the multi-megasamples per second into a small 12.5Khz sliver.
 When you use multiple SDRs, each SDR is capturing only partial slice of the system so the Recorders have to cut down a much smaller amount of sample to get to the sliver they are interested in.
 This menans that you can have a lot more recorders running!

-To user mutliple SDRs, simply define additional Sources in the Source array.
+To use mutliple SDRs, simply define additional Sources in the Source array.
 The `confing-multi-rtl.json.sample` has an example of how to do this.
-In order to tell the different SDRs apart and make sure they get the right error correction value, give them a serial number using the `rtl_eeprom -s` command and then specifying that number in the `device` setting for that Source.
+In order to tell the different SDRs apart and make sure they get the right error correction value, give them a serial number using the `rtl_eeprom -s` command and then specifying that number in the `device` setting for that Source, `rtl=2`.

 ###How Trunking Works
 Here is a little background on trunking radio systems, for those not familiar.
 In a Trunking system, one of the radio channels is set aside for to manage the assignment of radio channels to talkgroups.
 When someone wants to talk, they send a message on the control channel.
 The system then assigns them a channel and sends a Channel Grant message on the control channel.
 This lets the talker know what channel to transmit on and anyone who is a member of the talkgroup know that they should listen to that channel.